Strong, meaty tastes, you can indulge in this light Vegan Lentil and Pumpkin Dip without guilt. Creamy and smooth, dip your favorite chips in it.

 - Juice of half a lemon, (or lime)

 - 1 tablespoon of minced parsley

-Garnish with the extra oil and minced parley.
+- Serving: Garnish with the extra oil and minced parsley.
 Serve with casabe or toasted bread.